graphql/graphiql/.changeset/dull-pears-clap.md

 'graphiql': patch
 ---

-Use the `DragResizeContainer` component from `@graphiql/react` for the sizing of the editors
+Use the `DragResizeContainer` component from `@graphiql/react` for the sizing of the editors and the docs explorer